1and1/ioc-unit/README.md

     recognized and Injections stay null.
     * TransactionAttributes are not recognized.

-Because of the very good integratability into a IDE and the most flexible way to create a deterministic test-environment cdiunit is used for most automatic module tests at about 10 services.
+Because of the very good integratability into an IDE and the most flexible way to create a deterministic test-environment cdiunit is used for most automatic module tests at about 10 services.
 To overcome the restrictions mentioned above, some extensions have been developed and collected in the module ejb-cdi-unit.

-## What is ejb-cdi-unit

-This is a thin extension of [cdiunit](http://jglue.org/cdi-unit/) [source](https://github.com/BrynCooke/cdi-unit) supporting

-* Injection of PersistenceContexts
-* Ejb-Transaction-Handling
-* JMS-Messaging
-* Injection of Resources
-* Creation of @Startup
-* Injection of Contexts (Session, Messaging, WebService)

-The jumpstart to most of these extension was the EjbExtension which originally can be found in cdi-unit.

 ## Usage